 Who knew Hardwood Flooring Installation would have so many decisions?

 Just like when we got our pup Maybelline, I learned way more than I thought I needed to about Austrailian Multi-Gen Labradoodles.
 Well, hardwood flooring installation is like that.
 Unless you’re a contractor, you’re probably like me.
 I knew the basic color I wanted and that’s about it.
 Who knew I needed to choose a wood type, a sheen and most importantly I learned the important difference between waterborne and oil based processes for staining and refinishing.
+I also have now learned about the importance of installed hypoallergenic carpet for the upstairs of my home.
+I would love to have hardwoods throughout my entire home, but it’s not in the cards.

 Well… like most things, there is actually a LOT to learn about installing hardwood floors.
 You can see where I’ve shared how I chose a color, the type of wood and the installation process.